Anti-Judaism: Early Modern Period

 In Yemen, the Orphans' Decree was used to take minors whose parents (sometimes only one) died, convert them to Islam, and give them to a Muslim family or a Residential school to be raised as Muslims.
 This was in place at least since the 17th century, as Shalom Shabazi wrote in one of his poems about "stealing orphans".

 Other anti-Jewish acts in Yemen include the Mawza Exile (1679–1680).
 Testimonies claim up to 80% of the Jewish population in Yemen died during that year.

 "Those who were banished then came up from the Tihama [coastal plain], returning from Mawzaʻ; one man from a city and two from a family, for most of them had been consumed by the land of Tihama which dispenses of life."
 Another instance of forced conversion took place in 1839 in Meshed, Iran.

 Many religious texts and establishments were destroyed or stolen during that time period.
 In the aftermath, anti-Jewish laws were established.

-Modernist and Enlightenment Anti-Judaism

-Karl Marx in On the Jewish Question, 1843, argued that Judaism is not only a religion, because it is an attitude of alienation from the world resulting from the ownership of money and private property, and this feeling of alienation is not exclusive to the Jews.
-Rather than forcibly converting Jews to Christianity, he proposed the implementation of a program of anti-Capitalism, in order to liberate the world from Judaism, thus defined.
-By framing his revolutionary economic and political project as the liberation of the world from Judaism, Marx expressed a "messianic desire" that was itself "quite Christian," according to David Nirenberg.

-However, David McLellan argued that "On the Jewish Question" must be understood in terms of Marx's debates with Bruno Bauer over the nature of political emancipation in Germany.
-According to McLellan, Marx used the word "Judentum" in its colloquial sense of "commerce" to argue that Germans suffer, and must be emancipated from, capitalism.
-The second half of Marx's essay, McLellan concludes, should be read as "an extended pun at Bauer's expense".

-Yoav Peled (1992) sees Marx "shifting the debate over Jewish emancipation from the plane of theology... to the plane of sociology", thereby circumventing one of Bauer's main arguments.
-In Peled's view, "this was less than a satisfactory response to Bauer, but it enabled Marx to present a powerful case for emancipation while, at the same time, launching his critique of economic alienation".
-He concludes that "the philosophical advances made by Marx in 'On the Jewish Question' were necessitated by, and integrally related to, his commitment to Jewish emancipation".